SoCalledChristian/socalledchristian.github.io/index.md

 layout: home
 ---

-Welcome to So-Called Christian, where we present concise *unorthodox* material about a variety of biblical and church history topics that may challenge the beliefs you've had since childhood.
+Welcome to Orthodox Heretic, where we present concise *unorthodox* material about a variety of biblical and church history topics that may challenge the beliefs you've had since childhood.
 Each page linked below contains a brief overview, a comments section, and a one-page PDF cheat sheet.

 Note: Everyone is encouraged to read the comments, but posting your own requires a free account.